5 Reasons to Short Sell Your Property

 Reason # 1.
 Avoid Foreclosure

 For people who are experiencing hardship, negotiating a short sale on your property can help you avoid foreclosure.
+While both foreclosures and short sales stay on your credit report for seven years, foreclosures have a much more negative impact on your credit score, interest rates and ability to get a loan.

 During a short sale, you are still the owner of your property.
 Your goal is to convince your lender to accept less than you currently owe on the loan, but the lender is not yet the owner of the home.
 You are the one who is trying to find an interested buyer for the property.